perracodex/yasc/README.md

 Demonstrates a ripple-like theme transition in Android Compose, offering a visually appealing switch between different themes.

-#### In addition, the next simple examples are also included:
+#### In addition, the following simple examples are also included:
-1. Full Navigation Drawer implementaiton in compose.
+1. Navigation Drawer example in compose.
 2. A more organized way to Read/Write app settings using the DataStore.
 3. Application navigation example using NavHost.